-If you get hurt in any kind of accident, you’re going to have some hefty medical bills.
+If you get hurt in any kind of accident, you’re going to have some hefty medical bills so it is important to know if settlements include medical bills or not.
 Just a trip to the emergency room can run into the thousands of dollars.
 If you end up staying in the hospital for a few days, the bill can be higher than the price of a car!

 This is why it’s so important that you do a few things after your accident: